zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 ### Resource deleted survey

-To ask a user why they deleted a resource, use the `openResourceDeletedFeedbackPane` method, as in the following code.
+There is a standardized pane that collects non-real-time user feedback.
+Extensions can display this pane to ask a user why they deleted a resource, by using the `openResourceDeletedFeedbackPane` method, as in the following code.

 ```
   import * as FxFeedback from "Fx/Feedback";
   FxFeedback.openResourceDeletedFeedbackPane("displayNameOfTheDeletedResource", optionalObjectWithAnyAdditionalDataYouWantToLog);
 ```

 This method is called after a user starts the deletion process.
-The Shell displays the feedback pane that contains a standardized survey.
-The name of the resource is sent to the method and displayed in the survey.
+The name of the resource is sent to the method, and the Shell displays it in the feedback pane that contains the survey.
 Responses to this survey are logged to the telemetry tables.
 If the feedback pane is already open, calls to this method do not perform any operations.

 ## Live telemetry